TimOfAllTrades/GPUCheatSheet/01_CUDA_add/README.md

 The purpose of this program is to do a basic matrix addition using the GPU.

-To compile this program in the command prompt, type: nvcc 01_CUDA_add.cu -o 01_CUDA_add.exe
+To compile this program in the command prompt, type:\n nvcc 01_CUDA_add.cu -o 01_CUDA_add.exe\n
-You can replace the input and output filenames as you wish
+You can replace the input and output filenames as you wish\n

 Background